Vale Edward Gough Whitlam (11 June 1916 – 21 October 2014)

 A series of events led to the fall.
 The loans affair robbed the government of an air of legitimacy.
 This was the premise for an unprecedented defiance of conventions.
 The Senate was tied after the 1974 election; then the Premiers of NSW and Queensland refused to appoint two casual vacancies nominated by the party to whom the deceased and retiring members belonged.
 And then, as opposition leader Malcolm Fraser directed, the coalition-controlled Senate did what it had never done: blocked supply.

-The constitutional crisis of 1975 was a war of nerves between the government and the opposition.
-Government went on and, given a little more time, may well have prevailed.
-But the Governor General, Sir John Kerr, broke the deadlock on Remembrance Day, 11 November, by dismissing the government, appointing Fraser ‘caretaker’ Prime Minister and directing a general election.
-Whilst doubtless legally valid, this executive action seems precipitous and unnecessary; it certainly looked pretty ‘raw’.
+The constitutional crisis of 1975 was a war of nerves between the government and the opposition (Whitlam and Fraser, 2 men with egos the size of the Ritz, were the principal agents of the crisis).
+Government went on and, given a little more time, Gough may well have prevailed.
+But the Governor General, Sir John Kerr (who had a pretty big ego himself), broke the deadlock on Remembrance Day, 11 November, by dismissing the government, appointing Fraser ‘caretaker’ Prime Minister and directing a general election.
+Whilst doubtless legally valid; and justifiable with the government, sans supply, about to issue ‘vouchers’ instead of wages, and with Sir John in a cleft-stick by virtue of his need to keep Whitlam in the dark to avoid the possibility of embroiling the Queen in a partisan cage-fight, nevertheless, this executive action seemed precipitous and unnecessary to many; it certainly looked pretty ‘raw’.
+(Whitlam remarked that it was “the first time a burglar has been appointed caretaker.”)
 In the election held on 13 December, Labor, already cast as the villain of the piece, was smashed, winning 36 seats to the coalition’s 91.

 Viewed in the cold light of history, the Whitlam government was a failure, yet an interesting one.
 As Whitlam later wrote: “all the effort, all the inevitable setbacks, all the obloquy, all the sacrifices…were splendidly worthwhile.”
 And his personal story is one of honourable success – a permanent place in history as a warrior of modernity and reform, less a helmsman than a re-designer of the ship.